RobertZygmuntLehr/RobertZygmuntLehr/README.md

 |-------------|--------|
 |  [Python3 Basics](https://perso.limsi.fr/pointal/_media/python:cours:mementopython3-english.pdf) | https://perso.limsi.fr/pointal/_media/python:cours:mementopython3-english.pdf |

-If you have any questions or would like to connect, don't hesitate to reach out.
+If you have any questions or would like to connect, don't hesitate to reach out through email [robert.z.lehr@gmail.com].
 Let's work together to make data-driven decisions and shape a better future!

 <h3 align="left">Languages and Tools:</h3>